just1jray/Gemini-DCA/README.md

 Create Primary API key for Gemini with fund management and trading permission.

-Copy the key and private key into secrets.py file.
+Copy the key and private key into mysecrets.py file.

 Automate crypto DCA purchase timing using Crontab.

+## Logs
+Run parse_logs.py to create .json and .csv files from .log files that include the successful transaction history.

+These can be used to calculate cost basis in Google Sheets, Excel, or elsewhere.